Legislative Policy Agenda

 - Protect and increase the amount of marijuana tax revenues dedicated to the full continuum of substance use services, including prevention, early intervention, treatment and recovery.

 - Promote policies that assure a nexus between marijuana tax revenues and the associated problems from marijuana use.
 This includes policies aimed to promote coordination across the programs funded and assure outcomes that have a measurable impact on addressing substance use issues.

-- Advocate for funding directed toward the “critical service gaps” that will be identified in the Community Action Plans required by the INCREASING ACCESS TO EFFECTIVE SUBSTANCE USE DISORDER SERVICES ACT (SB16-202).
-These plans are being developed by Managed Service Organizations in conjunction with community stakeholders and are due to the legislature in March of 2017.
+- Advocate for funding directed toward the “critical service gaps” that were identified in the Community Action Plans required by the INCREASING ACCESS TO EFFECTIVE SUBSTANCE USE DISORDER SERVICES ACT (SB16-202).
+These plans were developed by Managed Service Organizations in conjunction with community stakeholders and were submitted to the legislature in March of 2017.